 Holly Parker, 38, does not cover up when she breastfeeds her son Atlas, 1.
-In fact, he comes and goes as one would a drinking fountain, not a dinner table.
+In fact, he comes and goes as one does a drinking fountain, not a dinner table.

-If it's convenient for Parker to pull down one side of her loose-collared shirt, "it helps that I don't have large breasts."
+It's convenient for Parker to pull down one side of her loose-collared shirt.
+As for the exposure, "it helps that I don't have large breasts."

 The North Little Rock high-risk obstetrics nurse and lactation counselor is evangelistic about breastfeeding.
 She fed her oldest, Story, from the breast until she was nearly 4.